 – Ludwig Andreas Feuerbach

 “Man is what he/she eats.”
-This notion often refers to the correlation between our physical fitness and our diet, but may very well apply to our physical appearance as well.
-If you’re a fan of our humble blog (props to you) and have been keeping up with our previous posts, you should know very well that whatever goes on in the inside shows up on the outside and skin health is not only dependent on the plethora of skincare routines and products but also the food we put in our bodies on the daily.
+This usually refers to the correlation between our physical fitness and diet, but can apply to our physical appearance as well.
+If you have been keeping up with our previous posts (props to you), you should know that what goes on inside shows up on the outside.
+Skin health is not only dependent on your skincare routine but also what you eat.

 The secret to healthy, glowing skin is simple.
 Since the skin is the largest organ and also the last to receive nutrients, eating a diet rich in vitamins, minerals, antioxidants, and phytonutrients will ensure that it receives the nutrients it deserves!

 Don’t forget to hydrate too!
-Not drinking enough water every day may lead to dehydration which aggravates any current skin condition you have and also cause dry and flaky skin.
+Not drinking enough every day may lead to dehydration which aggravates any current skin condition and also cause dry and flaky skin.

 Ever noticed how whatever we experience in our life seems to show on our face?
-When we’re constantly stressed out, we can expect acne and dark circles under our eyes.
-These much-dreaded symptoms are caused by the release of various hormones whenever our body encounters stress.
-One of these hormones in particular that wreaks havoc on our skin – cortisol.
+When we’re constantly stressed out, we can expect acne and dark eye circles.
+These dreaded symptoms are caused by the release of stress-related hormones.
+One of these that really wreaks havoc on our skin?
+Cortisol.

-Cortisol is a natural hormone that helps the body deal with stress and is harmless in small amounts, as it serves as a short term coping mechanism our body adopts.
-The excess of cortisol released when stress is experienced can exacerbate many skin issues such as acne, eczema and psoriasis.
+Cortisol is a natural hormone that helps the body deal with stress and is harmless in small amounts.
+It serves as a short-term coping mechanism.
+In excess, though?
+It exacerbates many skin issues such as acne, eczema and psoriasis.
 Stress can also compromise the skin’s barrier function, resulting in water loss.
-If our skin loses its ability to hold onto water, it becomes dehydrated and ultimately results in aging skin.
+If our skin loses its ability to retain water, it becomes dehydrated, ultimately resulting in aging skin.

-We’d like to stress (excuse the pun) the fact that stress is inevitable and an inescapable part of living.
-However, there are some simple and effective ways to help our body and skin better deal with stress.
+While stress is inevitable, there are some simple and effective ways to help our body and skin better deal with it.

 – Getting adequate, or plenty of sleep daily